Amulyapriyaeamani/ravenstack-saas-retention-analytics/docs/03_data_quality/data_cleaning.md

 Impact:
 All analysis will rely on aggregation of usage metrics rather than counting IDs

+- Duplicate usage_id values found but corresponding rows differ
+- Confirmed no duplicate events at (subscription_id, usage_date, feature_name) level
+- Decision: Treat each row as valid event; do not deduplicate
+- usage_id not used as primary key

 ### Primary Key & Constraint Decisions